 Volunteer Income Tax Assistance Program

 During tax season Lifeline will provide tax preparation assistance for the community through the VITA Program.
 This program, in partnership with the IRS, will allow low to moderate-income households to participate in free tax preparation sessions with IRS certified tax preparation volunteers.
 The goal is to maximize the amount of the tax return and be provided basic financial literacy information.
-Applicants must live in Lake County and meet program income eligibility.
+Applicants must live in Geauga County and meet program income eligibility.

 This program offers financial assistance to eligible households who need car repairs.
 The maximum amount of assistance is $1,000 per household.
 All applicants must be over the age of 18 and have documented car insurance.
 Estimates provided by partnering mechanic businesses must document the car will remain “road worthy” after inspection.
 An estimate will need to be provided before assistance is approved.